slackapi/bolt-js/docs/_basic/authenticating_oauth.md

 Bolt for JavaScript will create a **Redirect URL** `slack/oauth_redirect`, which Slack uses to redirect users after they complete your app's installation flow.
 You will need to add this **Redirect URL** in your app configuration settings under **OAuth and Permissions**.
 This path can be configured in the `installerOptions` argument described below.

 Bolt for JavaScript will also create a `slack/install` route, where you can find an `Add to Slack` button for your app to perform direct installs of your app.
-If you need any additional authorizations (user tokens) from users inside a team when your app is already installed or a reason to dynamically generate an install URL, you can generate it via `app.installer.generateInstallUrl()`.
+If you need any additional authorizations (user tokens) from users inside a team when your app is already installed or a reason to dynamically generate an install URL, manually instantiate an `ExpressReceiver`, assign the instance to a variable named `receiver`, and then call `receiver.installer.generateInstallUrl()`.
 Read more about `generateInstallUrl()` in the [OAuth docs](https://slack.dev/node-slack-sdk/oauth#generating-an-installation-url).

 To learn more about the OAuth installation flow with Slack, [read the API documentation](https://api.slack.com/authentication/oauth-v2).
 </div>